rollbar/docs/onboarding/ios.md

 [Rollbar infoWithMessage:@"Test message"];

-// Log a critical, with some additional key-value data [Rollbar criticalWithMessage:@"Unexcpected data from server" data:@{@"endpoint": endpoint,
+// Log a critical, with some additional key-value data [Rollbar criticalWithMessage:@"Unexpected data from server" data:@{@"endpoint": endpoint,
                                                                     @"result": result}];

 // Or log at a named level